Pentagon delegation to visit Pakistan next week

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WASHINGTON: A high-level delegation of the US Department of Defense will be in Islamabad next week to meet Pakistan’s civilian and military officials, announced Assistant Secretary of Defence Randall Schriver.
+WASHINGTON: A high-level delegation of the US Department of Defence will be in Islamabad next week to meet Pakistan's civilian and military officials, announced Assistant Secretary of DefenCe Randall Schriver.

 During an event organised by the Pakistani Embassy to commemorate 'Defence and Martys Day', Schriver acknowledged the country's sacrifices and hoped that the renewed relations between the two nations would create "opportunities that we can capitalise on."